Insurance10 min read

 Key Facts

-• New Jersey has three auto policy types: Basic, Standard, and Special
+• New Jersey offers three auto policy types: Basic, Standard, and the subsidized Special policy.

 📺 Watch the Video

-New Jersey Property & Casualty Insurance License Exam Overview
+New Jersey Property & Casualty Insurance License Exams Overview

 Exam Format at a Glance